Panasonic LX15 vs Sony RX100 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-LX15 and Sony Cyber-shot DSC-RX100 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the LX15 and RX100 III can be found, respectively, in the Panasonic LX15 Manual (free pdf) or the online Sony RX100 III Manual.

 So how do things add up?
 Is the Panasonic LX15 better than the Sony RX100 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.